hdima/erlport.org/include/topnews.rst

   </downloads/#erlport-1-0-0alpha>`__ version of ErlPort library was released.

-  New version of ErlPort simplifies development of applications which want to connect Erlang, Python or Ruby together or just want to use Erlang as a middleware.
+  New version of ErlPort simplifies development of applications which want to connect Erlang and Python or Erlang and Ruby or want to use Erlang as a middleware for Python or Ruby.

   Please check `documentation </docs>`__ page for more details about ErlPort and `downloads </downloads>`__ page about `1.0.0alpha